-WASHINGTON — For two decades, the $100 billion space station has been a hub for living and experimenting in space — and example of how science can help nations rise above political rivalries.
+WASHINGTON (AN) — For two decades, the US$100 billion space station has been a hub for living and experimenting in space.
+More recently, it has become an example of how science can help nations rise above political rivalries.

 Now, as a platform for experimentation, the International Space Station, or ISS, could become another form of experiment: an orbiting international organization that becomes privatized.